 School Bus Driver Retention Program (DRP)

-In partnership with the Ontario Ministry of Education, the Ontario School Bus Association (OSBA) and the Independent School Bus Operators Association (ISBOA) are very pleased to announce that the School Bus Driver Retention Program (DRP) will be continued for the next two school terms (periods) – September 2019 to December 2019 and January 2020 to June 2020.
+On August 30, 2019 the Ontario Ministry of Education, in partnership with the Ontario School Bus Association (OSBA) and the Independent School Bus Operators Association (ISBOA) (now together as School Bus Ontario (SBO)) announced that the School Bus Driver Retention Program (DRP) would continue for the next two school terms (periods) – September 2019 to December 2019 and January 2020 to June 2020.
 Once again, eligible school bus drivers could receive up to two separate retention bonuses of $1,000 (less applicable taxes) for each term, based on continuous employment in each term.
 Eligibility criteria for bonus payments to school bus drivers, and all related claims and other DRP processes will remain the same as in previous periods.

 In 2017, the Province of Ontario, through the Ministry of Education, committed up to $60 million dollars to fund three bonus payments directly to eligible school bus drivers for the January to June 2018, September to December 2018, and January to June 2019 school semesters as a reward for continuous employment within each period.
 The purpose of the bonuses is to enhance school bus driver recruitment and retention among school bus operators in the Province of Ontario.
 The Ontario School Bus Association (OSBA) is pleased to be administering this program (also referred to as the “DRP”) - an initiative in partnership with the Ministry of Education and other industry stakeholders.